NiiPerZ/project-cars-2-dedicated-server/README.md

 ran more than once, due to a cookie/token being created on the first run, that steamcmd will utilise).

-1. Specify an enviromental variable
+1. Specify an enviromental variable to hold your steam username
 ```
 STEAM_USERNAME=steamusernamegoeshere
 ```